 • They can be done anywhere and anytime.

-• Most isometric exercises do not require any equipment, or at the most, a set of dumbbells is enough.
+• Most isometric exercises do not require any equipment, or at most, a set of dumbbells is enough.

 Here are 7 extremely effective examples